-There are many scoring systems to help quantify the severity of withdrawal ( The Opioid Exposed Newborn: Assessment and Pharmacologic Management).
+There are many scoring systems to help quantify the severity of withdrawal (see The Opioid Exposed Newborn: Assessment and Pharmacologic Management).
 Mild withdrawal symptoms are treated by a few days of swaddling and soothing care to alleviate the physical overarousal and by giving frequent feedings to reduce restlessness.
 With patience, some problems resolve in no more than a week.
-However, up to 80% of infants with NAS require drug treatment, typically using an opioid, sometimes with the addition of clonidine.
-Phenobarbital (0.75 to 1.5 mg/kg po q 6 h) may help but is now considered 2nd-line treatment.
-Treatment is tapered and stopped over several days or weeks as symptoms subside; many infants require up to 5 wk of therapy.

 There is no consensus on the best drug, but most experts use methadone, morphine, or sometimes tincture of opium.
 Dosing is based on the weight of the infant and the severity of the symptoms.
 Typically, a starting dose is given and increased until symptoms are controlled and then slowly tapered ( see Table: One Drug Regimen for Neonatal Opioid Withdrawal One Drug Regimen for Neonatal Opioid Withdrawal ).

 One Drug Regimen for Neonatal Opioid Withdrawal

-The addition of clonidine 1 mcg/kg po q 4 h may reduce the duration of drug treatment needed in full-term infants.
-However, clonidine should not be given to premature infants, because of the risk of bradycardia.
-If clonidine is used, BP should be monitored as the clonidine dose is tapered, because there can be rebound hypertension.
+The addition of clonidine 1 mcg/kg orally every 4 hours may reduce the duration of drug treatment needed in full-term infants.
+However, clonidine should not be given to premature infants because of the risk of bradycardia.
+If clonidine is used, blood pressure should be monitored as the clonidine dose is tapered because there can be rebound hypertension.

 The incidence of SIDS Sudden Infant Death Syndrome (SIDS) Sudden infant death syndrome is the sudden and unexpected death of an infant or young child between 2 weeks and 1 year of age in which an examination of the death scene, thorough postmortem... read more is greater among infants born to women addicted to opioids but still is < 10/1000 infants, so routine use of home cardiorespiratory monitors is not recommended for these infants.